dustinpfister/hexo_sitesource/source/_posts/hexo-theme-start.md

 ## The layout folder

-The layout folder is where I will be placing all my *.ejs template files.
-This will also include ejs partials that I will place in a folder inside the layout folder.
+The layout folder is one of serveral folders that i will be placing inside my-hexo-theme.
+The layout folder is where I will be placing all my *.ejs template files that will compose the structure of my-hexo-theme.

 ## The source folder